syncfusion-content/blazor-docs/blazor/rich-text-editor/style.md

 ## Source code view

-The Rich Text Editor allows users to directly edit HTML code via `Source View` in the text area.
+The Rich Text Editor allows you to directly edit HTML code via `Source View` in the text area.
 If you make any direct modifications in the source view, the changes will be reflected in the editor content.
-So, the users will have more flexibility over the content they have created.
+So, you will have more flexibility over the content they have created.

 {% tabs %}
 {% highlight razor %}